Can I Refile for Bankruptcy If I Did Not Finish My First Bankruptcy?

 You also need to understand that refiling after a dismissal may also affect the automatic stay, which is very important because of its role in protecting debtors from collection actions during a bankruptcy.
 If your previous case was dismissed within the previous year, and you file for the second time, the automatic stay will only last for 30 days.

-If you want this protection period to last longer than 30 days, your bankruptcy lawyer can help you file a motion to extend the stay.
+If you want this protection period to last longer than 30 days, your New Jersey bankruptcy lawyer can help you file a motion to extend the stay.
 Since the stay will only last for one month without a modification, this motion should be filed as soon as possible, ideally within several days.
 For the order extending the automatic stay to be granted, a debtor must show to the satisfaction of the court that there was a significant financial change in circumstances that will allow the new case to be successful.
 For example, if the reason you were unable to make payments in the previous case was because of a job loss, then a new job, even if the income was the same, would constitute a change in financial circumstances.
 The following are some other common examples.

 - An increase in salary, hours, or overtime